crajcan/the_rust_programming_language/notes.md

 impl<T: fmt::Display> OutlinePrint for Point<T> {}
 ```

-Meaning, when the _depenedent trait_ says "you have to be able to do X", and our type can't always do "X" because of its _enclosed types_, we can still use the _dependent trait_ on our type in the cases where our _enclosed types_ can do "X".
+Meaning, when the _dependent trait_ says "you have to be able to do X", and our type can't always do "X" because of its _enclosed types_, we can still use the _dependent trait_ on our type in the cases where our _enclosed types_ _can_ do "X".

 This is clever, lol.

-### Using the NewType Pattern to Implement External Traits on External Types
+#### Using the NewType Pattern to Implement External Traits on External Types

 _orphan rule_: we can implement a trait on a type only if either the trait or the type are local to our crate.